20 Reasons Maui Is the Best Hawaiian Island

 One of the top Maui attractions is the 50 miles of twisting, turning, one-lane highway known as the Road to Hana.
 You’ll navigate through dense forest, trickling streams, and gorgeous waterfalls that make the drive one of the most stunning in the world.
 Leave yourself plenty of time to hike along nature trails, take in the panoramic views, stop at tropical snack stands (especially Coconut Glen’s ice cream), and take a dip in natural pools.
-Want to spend the night?
-Travaasa Hana is a romantic option for an overnight stay if you want to spend the night instead of doing the six-hour return trip drive in one day.

 National Geographic recommends Maui as the best place to catch a glimpse of the 10,000 humpback whales that migrate from Alaska every year to the warm Pacific waters to mate, give birth, and nurse their young.
 You can often catch a glimpse of the massive whales right from the shore during peak whale season, December through April.
 But to get a close-up look, plus in-depth knowledge, head out to sea on a viewing expedition with the experts at the Pacific Whale Foundation.

 A funky beach town at the start of the road to Hana, Paia is where surfers, beachgoers, and windsurfers from nearby Hoʻokipa Beach go to relax after hitting the waves.
 The former sugarcane enclave is now the coolest town in Hawaii, where you’ll find colorful independent boutiques, laid-back coffee shops, and plenty of ono (tasty) spots to enjoy a relaxed bite to eat.
 While you’re planning, be sure to avoid the 10 little travel mistakes that make your vacation unnecessarily stressful.